Skip to main content

 info

-A note for Pact users: when contract testing with Pact, you need to write and maintain a separate set of (Pact) tests that are responsible for ensuring systems are compatible.
-The tests on the consumer side produce a consumer contract containing the example scenarios which must be supported for the consumer to work, which are then replayed against an actual running provider in a record and replay style interaction.
+A note for Pact users: when contract testing with Pact, you need to write and maintain a separate set of (Pact) tests responsible for ensuring systems are compatible.
+The tests on the consumer side produce a consumer contract containing example scenarios to be supported for the consumer to work.
+These scenarios are then replayed against an actual running provider in a record and replay style interaction.
 If the Provider responds correctly, the contract is valid.

-With BDCT, the key difference is that a Provider uploads its own provider contract advertising its full capability which is statically compared to the expectations in the consumer contract - the consumer contract is never replayed against the provider code base.
-This creates a much simpler and decoupled workflow.
-See the trade-offs for more.
+With BDCT, the key difference is that a Provider uploads its own provider contract advertising its full capability which is statically compared to the consumer contract expectations.
+The consumer contract is never replayed against the provider code base.
+This creates a simpler and decoupled workflow.
+See the trade-offs for more information.

 Use Cases